 — My very wise 14-year-old daughter reminds me to prioritize “education over cancellation.”
 So, how do we educate, rather than “cancel” both white people’s or conservative’s thoughts and experiences and BIPOC and others’ lived experiences?
 Again, I leave this to your wisdom.

 — Ask your white, Trump supporting (if you can!), or uneducated friends to learn about the real U.S. history of white and black relations, as detailed, for example, in the excellent book, White Rage, and the Netflix documentary “13th” … as a beginning.

 — Share this essay or similar on your social media and platforms.
 Or, here is another essay about my black activist friend (pictured above), and Trump’s racist dog whistles and racist history.
 You could share this too.

 — Overall the call for “unity” and community well-being must be contextualized within the pain and hurt of so many over the last four years and within the context of rising fascism.
-Before we can “move on,” people must deeply understand what happened here, and the forces leading to this.
-And, we must do everything we can, suiting our personalities and skills, at all levels, to ensure this does not happen again.
+Before we can “move on,” people must understand what happened here, and the forces leading to this.
+And, we must do everything we can, leading with the heart and suiting our personalities and skills to ensure this does not happen again.